 Please note that this information is an indication based on recent data.
 It isn't a live prediction or guarantee.

 Revised timetables are currently in operation due to rail replacement work.

 It is now compulsory to wear a face covering when using public transport in England.

 The requirement to wear a face covering does not apply if you have a reasonable excuse not to, and this is explained in our Face Covering FAQs below.
 Customers can download a new journey assistance card from our website which will confirm that they are exempt from the face covering legislation.

 To help provide valuable travel options to key workers at this time, Tram Only tickets will be accepted on Stagecoach buses in Sheffield until further notice.

 Tram Only tickets can only be used to make similar bus journeys to those normally taken on the tram.
 The ticket is not valid for journeys beyond these areas where the final destination could not be reached by tram.

 The arrangement is only in place whilst revised tram timetables are in operation and may be withdrawn at any time.

-Tram Only ticket must be valid and normal terms apply
+Tram Only tickets must be valid and normal terms apply.

 Follow us on Twitter where we provide live service updates all day, every day.